suabochica/effect-ts-sandbox/packages/00-hello/README.md

 - Separation of pure and impure
 - Simplicity

-## What do we mean by Testable Code?
+## Checking Testable Code

 Functional programming, by default enforces some of the common traits of testable code, unfortunately not all of them.

 In fact, non properly designed functional code can still be very hard to tst, as hard as any others paradigm.

-## Hello World!
+## Hello World

-The first example that evey programmer has seen it is the function "helloWorld"
+The first example that every programmer has seen it is the function "helloWorld"

 ```ts
 export function helloWorld(name: string) {